ProprioCS/Provia.Documents/PDF Studio.md

 ## Technical Considerations

-Update: If a PDF of type Customer Proposal (aka Quote) is created for an unapproved Quote, the PDF should contain a watermark saying “Draft”.
+Update: If a PDF of type Customer Proposal (aka Quote) is created for an unapproved Quote, the PDF should contain a watermark saying "Draft".
 These should not be emailable from within NetSuite.
 There is of course no way to prevent a user from sending the document from Outlook.

 ## Technical Specifications